donjajo/NG/README.md

 -- require "nsl.php";

--- $nsl = new NSL('nsl_data') ; // pass as argument path/to/nsl_data file without extention, only json format supported for now
+-- $nsl = new NSL('nsl_data') ; // pass as argument path/to/nsl_data file without extention, only json format supported for now. if no argument passed, the default data file name is nsl_data

  Getting Results